 p.s. aText is not exactly a direct competitor; however, I replaced it through the snippets feature of Dash.

-fish shell might be a bit more popular than Dash for macOS.
-We know about 124 links to it since March 2021 and only 85 links to Dash for macOS.
+Based on our record, fish shell should be more popular than Dash for macOS.
+It has been mentiond 135 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 zsh - The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a powerful command interpreter for shell scripting.